rqpt/example-app/README.md

 There are also a couple of tests included.

-You can also see the `alternative-approach` branch, where the routes, controller and validation is handled differently, as well as a dockerised branch used for the demo site.
+You can also see the `alternative-approach` branch, where the routes, controller and validation is handled differently, as well as a dockerised `sail` branch used for the demo site.

 Please note, I got stuck with the CSRF and XSS requirements.
 It's probably something